Displayed Categories: Displayed categories

 \subsection{Displayed functors and natural transformations}

 Another occurrence of equality of objects is in various definitions where diagrams of functors are assumed to commute on the nose.
-For instance, comprehension categories involve a fibration $p : \T \to \C$, and a functor $\chi : \T \to \arr{\C}$, such that $\compose{\chi}{\cod} = p$ \cite[Theorem 9.3.4]{jacobs-cat-logic}; similar conditions occur in the definition of functorial factorisations, in the theory of weak factorisation systems (among many other places).
-It is typically clear that the definitions could also be phrased without equality of objects, at some cost in concision and clarity.
+For instance, comprehension categories involve a fibration \(p : \T \to \C\), and a functor \(\chi : \T \to \arr{\C}\), such that \(\compose{\chi}{\cod} = p\) \cite[Theorem 9.3.4]{jacobs-cat-logic}; similar conditions occur in the definition of functorial factorisations, in the theory of weak factorisation systems (among many other places).

-However, they are almost always of the form $\compose{G}{\forget[\D']} = F$, where $G$ is a functor into the total category of some displayed category, and $F$ is a previously-given functor into the base.
-Indeed, they are often of the more specialised form $\compose{G}{\forget[\D']} = \compose{\forget[\D]}{F}$.
-By axiomatising this situation, as \emph{displayed functors} over functors into the base, such definitions can be stated without equality of objects, with no loss of concision.
+It is typically clear that the definitions could also be phrased without equality of objects, at some cost in concision or clarity.
+Indeed, they are almost always of the form \(\compose{G}{\forget[\D']} = F\), where \(G\) is a functor into the total category of some displayed category, and \(F\) is a previously-given functor into the base.
+They are often furthermore of the more specialised form \(\compose{G}{\forget[\D']} = \compose{\forget[\D]}{F}\).

+By axiomatising this situation, as \emph{displayed functors} over functors into the base, such definitions can be stated without equality of objects, with no loss of clarity.